corda/corda-docs-portal/content/en/apps/payments/payment-service-flows.md

 ### Parameters

 * `amount`: Amount<`FiatCurrency`>.
 Required.
 The amount and currency of the payment to make.
 In the Corda Payments Technical Preview, you can use GBP or EUR.
 * `debtor`: String.
 Required.
-A reference (signature) to debtor account (the account from which the payment is to be made - or the account from which `makePayment`is initiated) which is in turn resolved by the `AccountsResolver` service.
+A reference (signature) to debtor account (the account from which the payment is to be made—or the account from which `makePayment`is initiated) which is in turn resolved by the `AccountsResolver` service.
 * `creditor`: String.
 Required.
 A reference (signature) to creditor account (the account into which the payment is to be made) which is in turn resolved by the `AccountsResolver` service.
 * `transactionRef`: String.
 Provided reference to the specified transaction.
-Bound to the externalId of the generated `PaymentState`'s `UniqueIdentifier`.
+Bound to the `externalId` of the generated `PaymentState`'s `UniqueIdentifier`.
 Should be unique.
 * `externalId`: String.
 Corresponds to the ID provided by the PSP.

 ### Return type